HL7/vulcan-udp-ig/input/pagecontent/03-best-practice.md

 - Conducting a thorough review of the mappings referenced in this Implementation Guide to understand how elements are represented across M11, USDM and FHIR.
 - Use cases prioritization based on business needs in order to inform implementation strategies.
+- Support is available at the DDF GitHub.